What is a chatbot?

 Quick replies serve the same function as buttons.
 They’re just another way for subscribers to move through the conversation by navigating from one block to another.

-You can see a list of all your Messenger bot’s blocks in the left panel.
+Moving on, you can see a list of all your Messenger bot’s blocks in the left panel.

 - You can put them into groups there to keep yourself organized.
-(Groups are only visible to you, the builder.)
+(Groups are only visible to you, the chatbot builder.)

 Once you’ve set up two or more blocks, your chatbot has a flow, or a conversational path to lead subscribers through. 💬